gcristinelli/Galerkin-Conditional-Gradient/README.md

 where K is the control-to-state operator associated with a Poisson-type PDE.

-It employs the method described in the paper "Conditional gradient for total variation regularization with PDE constraints: a graph cuts approach".
+It employs the method described in the paper "Conditional gradients for total variation regularization with PDE constraints: a graph cuts approach".

 Important libraries: